Cambridge-Hands-On-Science/Experiments/Experiments/Physics/UV (Fluorescence).md

 I start off trying to get the idea across, that UV is a colour, but you just can't see it..

-What colours are there in a Rainbow? -> ROYGBIV..
+What colours are there in a rainbow? -> ROYGBIV..

 Have you thought that there might be some other colours that you can't see?
 If they are older ask them if they have heard of infra red, microwaves, radio waves, X-rays, UV -> they are all colours of light that your eye can't see